 Stand on the shores of the Sea of Galilee and watch the early morning fishing boats.
 Climb the Mount of Olives and stand before the panorama that is the Old City of Jerusalem.
 Walk the streets of Ephesus and imagine Paul preaching there.
 Stand on the Areopagus in Athens, overshadowed by the Parthenon, and ponder the origins of early Christianity.

 For more than 30 years, CTU Bible faculty have led Biblical Study and Travel Programs.
-This year’s program will be guided by Sr. Laurie Brink, O.P., Associate Professor of New Testament Studies.
-The program has two parts: a pre-trip online seminar and a three-week travel seminar.
+This year’s program will be guided by Bro.
+John R. Barker, OFM, Associate Professor of Old Testament Studies.
+The program has two parts: a pre-trip online seminar, and a three-week travel seminar.

 Encountering the Bible Lands, Part A